takesofficial/cissp/domain1.md

 | **Accept** | Management approval |
 | **Deter** | Discourage threat |

----

 **Residual risk = Senior management.**

 ---

 ## 📊 Risk Register
-Tracks identified risks, severity, mitigation, and status.
+A tool used to document identified risks, assess their severity, track mitigation efforts, and monitor the current status of risk treatment actions.

 ---